cabforum/smime/SBR.md

 When encoded, the `AlgorithmIdentifier` for RSA keys SHALL be byte-for-byte identical with the following hex-encoded bytes: `300d06092a864886f70d0101010500`

-Effective September 15, 2026 the CA MUST NOT use the following signature algorithm and encoding: RSASSA-PKCS1-v1_5 with SHA-1.
+Effective September 15, 2026 the CA MUST NOT sign a certificate using a signature algorithm that incorporates SHA-1.

-Prior to September 15, 2026 the CA SHALL revoke any unexpired Subordinate CA Certificate that contains RSASSA-PKCS1-v1_5 with SHA-1 within the Certificate.
+Prior to September 15, 2026 the CA SHALL revoke any unexpired Subordinate CA Certificate whose signature algorithm incorporates SHA-1.

 ##### 7.1.3.1.2 ECDSA